Kairotic/penelope/types/tablet.md

 Hypotheses

-* Warps are straight when they twist
+* Warps are straight when they twist (and deform when they don't)
 * Wefts are straight when the warp twists

 Prediction: